Primary Navigation Mobile

 If you drive past a SpeedCurb camera too quickly, the camera will take three pictures of your car.
 The first two are wide-angle shots which show the vehicle and the area it’s driving through, while the final one is a close-up image of the licence plate.

 Like a Gatso camera, the first two images are used as a secondary check on the vehicle’s speed.
-There are white lines painted on the ground ahead of the camera, and the distance the car has covered between the two images can be used to work out its speed.
+There are white lines painted on the ground ahead of the camera, and the distance the car has covered between the two images is used to work out its speed.

 Peek speed cameras